Samuel Adegboyega University Library

-The Library holds large volumes of collections in print and nonprint format.
-In addition to serving the university community, the Library also serves the Esan communities, as it has collections on Esan culture and history.
-The Library is located near the school cafeteria, Sports Centre, The John Aluko Babatope Multipurpose Hall, and the students' hostel, all within the University premises.
-The parent institution of the Library is the Samuel Adegboyega University, a faith-based institution established by The Apostolic Church Nigeria, Lagos, Western and Northern Areas (LAWNA) Territory.
-The six hundred seating capacity Library houses different sections and units such as the E-library, Readers' Services section, Technical services section, Collection development section, Serials, Law section, and the reprographic and bindery section.
-The Library provides learning, information, teaching, and research materials for students, academic and non-teaching personnel of the University; as well as for members of the surrounding Esan communities.
-The usable floor area of the library building is 1,057 square meters.
+The Library holds large volumes of collections in print and nonprint formats.
+In addition to serving the university community, the library also serves the Esan communities, as it has collections on Esan culture and history.
+The library is located near the school cafeteria, sports centre, the John Aluko Babatope Multipurpose Hall, and the students' hostel, all within the university premises.
+The parent institution of the library is the Glorious Vision University, a faith-based institution established by The Apostolic Church Nigeria, Lagos, Western and Northern Areas (LAWNA) Territory.
+The six hundred seating capacity Library houses different sections and units, such as the E-library, Readers' Services, Technical Services, Collection Development, Serials, Law, and the reprographic and bindery section.
+The library provides learning, information, teaching, and research materials for students and academic and non-teaching personnel of the university, as well as for members of the surrounding Esan communities.
+The usable floor area of the library building is 1,057 square metres.

 History

-The Library was birthed on 7 March 2011, when its parent institution, Samuel Adegboyega University, was awarded the license to operate by the National Universities Commission (NUC), as the 45th Private and 117th overall in the Nigerian University system.
-Consequently, the Library was established and refurbished initially to cater to the information needs of students and staff of the university community.
-The services offered by the Library were further expanded to cater to the Esan community with the establishment of the Centre for Research and Development of Esanland (CERDEL) in the University.
+The Library was birthed on 7 March 2011, when its parent institution, Samuel Adegboyega University, was awarded the licence to operate by the National Universities Commission (NUC), as the 45th private and 117th overall in the Nigerian university system.
+Consequently, the library was established and refurbished initially to cater to the information needs of students and staff of the university community.
+The services offered by the library were further expanded to cater to the Esan community with the establishment of the Centre for Research and Development of Esanland (CERDEL) in the University.

 The Library started in a temporary location in the Senate Building of the university with a usable floor area of 295.07 square meters and with a sitting capacity for 150 users.
-On 15 November 2019, the Permanent building of the library was commissioned by Pastor (DR.) Samson E. Igwe (JP), the national president of The Apostolic Church Nigeria.
+On 15 November 2019, the permanent building of the library was commissioned by Pastor (DR.) Samson E. Igwe (JP), the national president of The Apostolic Church Nigeria.

 Collections

-The Library has collections in the form of monographs, journals, reference books, Projects, and inaugural lectures as well as a collection of newspapers.
+The library has collections in the form of monographs, journals, reference books, projects, and inaugural lectures, as well as a collection of newspapers.
 The Library also has different electronic resources and databases.
-The library acquires volumes of books covering all programs being offered in the University periodically.
+The library acquires volumes of books covering all programmes being offered at the University periodically.
 Beyond that, the library maintains a collection of Christian literature to aid the spiritual development and enrichment of the users.
 Currently, the library has access to over 30 different electronic databases.